Alfresco/docs-alfresco/media-management/1.2/using/index.md

 ## Manipulating video

-Alfresco Media Management provides features to allow you to edit video files in Alfresco Content Services.
+Alfresco Media Management provides features to allow you to edit video files in Content Services.

 1. Select a video file from the Document Library, as you would normally in Alfresco, by clicking the thumbnail or name, to view it in the file preview screen.